Jurassic Park Builder: Jurassic World: The Game

-An updated version of the game, titled Jurassic World: The Game and based on the 2015 film, Jurassic World, was released by Ludia for iOS on April 29, 2015.
+A sequel to the game, titled Jurassic World: The Game and based on the 2015 film, Jurassic World, was released by Ludia for iOS on April 29, 2015.
 The game was announced by Universal Pictures in October 2014, as part of its promotional plans for the film.

 Jurassic World: The Game is set on the fictional Costa Rican island of Isla Nublar, where the player is put in control of constructing a Jurassic World theme park.
 The player can add buildings and create dinosaurs to populate the park.
 The game also consists of a battle mode, in which the player's dinosaurs battle against rival dinosaurs in turn-based fights.
 The game features more than 50 dinosaurs, and main characters from the film, including Owen and Claire.

 Patrick Klepek of Kotaku criticized the game for its use of in-game advertisements.
 Nadia Oxford of Gamezebo gave the game three stars out of five and considered it to be "pretty much Jurassic Park Builder part II", while stating that it "combines mediocre park-building with mediocre dino-battling.
 It's competent and by gosh it (mostly) looks glorious, but there isn't a lot here that differentiates the game from standard park-builders".

-Shutdown

-Ludia ended the game's support as of March 30, 2020.